Sharesale

 About the GOP Tax Bill:

-On , Congressional Republicans agreed on a new bill that eliminates common deductions for agent and manager commissions, union dues, training classes and other business expenses but, preserving deductions of those items for high-earning talents, who use an accounting feature called a loan-out corporation.
+On Wednesday, Congressional Republicans agreed on a new bill that eliminates common deductions for agent and manager commissions, union dues, training classes and other business expenses but, preserving deductions of those items for high-earning talents, who use an accounting feature called a loan-out corporation.

-How does a loan-out corporation ?
+How does a loan-out corporation work?

 According to Forbes, “The loan out corporation receives monies from contracts with other businesses and pays a salary to the entertainer for services performed.
-Meanwhile, the loan out corporation provides essential services to the entertainer, from accounting and legal, to coaching and fees.
+Meanwhile, the loan out corporation provides essential services to the entertainer, from accounting and legal, to coaching and agency fees.
 All business expenses incurred are deductible because the entertainer is officially an employee of the loan out company.

 How will the new GOP Tax Bill affect actors?